 11. Decide on Your Webinar Format

 Make sure to break it down into more specific topics and plan the webinar formats you will use once you understand the topic you wish to cover.

 The following are a few of the formats that are worth considering:

 - Single Expert Presenter: On the insights or tips, one expert is sharing them.

 - Dual Presenters: You have two presenters, instead of just a single presenter.
-It may allow you to share more information as it would help engaging and educating the audience.
+It may allow you to share more information as it would help engage and educate the audience.

 - Panel: You can host a group of experts discussing a specific topic, just like a live panel.

 - Q&A Webinar: If you wish to maximize the engagement of attendees, a Q&A webinar is a great opportunity here.

 - Interview Webinar: The great way to boost attendance and build your authority is by having a popular influencer as a guest speaker.
 It can be time-consuming and tedious as you need to be up for the extra work of influencer outreach.

 - Product Demonstration: If the aim of your webinar is in terms of promoting a product, then you can select the product demonstration along with the tutorial format.